Raviteja-69/FL-YOLOv8-Object-Detection/README.md

 - **`partition_dataset.py`**: Flexible script to split a YOLO-format dataset among any number of clients.
   - Supports IID (random), non-IID (by class), and custom proportions (per-class, per-client).
   - Generates correct folder structure and `data.yaml` for each client.
-  - See `partition_dataset_README.txt` for detailed usage and examples.
+  - See `partition_dataset_instructions.txt` for detailed usage and examples.

 ### 4. **Model Evaluation**
 - **`Evaluate_models/`**: Scripts for evaluating global or client models on validation/test sets.